-2. Number of beneficiaries staying in reception centres as of 31 December 2023 Approx. 17723
+2. Number of beneficiaries staying in reception centres as of 31 December 2024 Approx. 17901

-There are no active schemes providing housing to BIPs, including persons who have recently arrived in the country.
-Persons need to secure private accommodation on their own.
-This is often a difficult task, due to language barriers and financial constraints, related to high levels of unemployment, high rent prices and the extent of assorted allowances.
-In 2023 securing private accommodation remained difficult for refugees who have recently been granted protection, as well as refugees living in the community.
-This is due to the extremely high rent prices that continued to increase over 2023, read making it harder to identify appropriate accommodation, as well as the reluctance on the landlords' side to rent properties to refugees, even when they have a regular income.
-Although instances of homelessness are much more frequent among asylum seekers, BIPs also face this risk and assistance and guidance are required in order to secure shelter.
+There are no schemes providing housing to BIPs.
+Therefore, those persons need to secure private accommodation on their own.
+This is often a difficult task, due to language barriers and financial constraints, related to high levels of unemployment, high rent prices, reluctance of landlords to rent premises to non-EU citizens and the extent of assorted allowances.
+In 2024, as was the case in 2023, securing private accommodation remained difficult for refugees who have recently been granted protection, as well as refugees living in the community.
+Although instances of homelessness are much more frequent among asylum applicants, BIPs also face this risk and assistance and guidance are required in order to secure shelter.
 The risk is higher for BIPs that lack community support in the country and vulnerable persons.